DougBeney/ZapShare/CONTRIBUTING.md

-Contributing to Opencast Studio
+Contributing to ZapShare
 ===============================

-As an open source project, Opencast Studio welcomes contributions of many forms.
+As an open source project, ZapShare welcomes contributions of many forms.
 Examples of contributions include:

 - Code patches